madeline-michaelis/variant-annotation/README.md

 ![Workflow design](https://github.com/UW-Madison-Bacteriology-Bioinformatics/variant-annotation/blob/main/workflow.png)

-1. Filters using `Filtlong v0.2.1`, keeping 95% of best reads with the flag `-p 95`
+1. Filters using `Filtlong v0.2.1`, keeping 95% of best reads with the flag `-p 95`.

 2. Maps the filtered data to reference genomes using `minimap2 2.22-r1101`, a mapper for long-read sequences.
-It uses the flag `-x map-ont`
+It uses the flag `-x map-ont`.

 3. Using samtools `samtools 1.13` to perform a alignment file format conversions.